Colonel William A. Phillips

 Brownsville was a trading center that developed in association with cotton plantations and commodity agriculture in the lowlying Delta of the Mississippi River around Memphis, Tennessee and West Tennessee.
 It is located north of the Hatchie River, a tributary of the Mississippi, which originally served as the main transportation routes to markets for cotton.
 The land was developed by planters for cotton plantations, and worked by large numbers of enslaved persons of African ancestry who made up a majority of the town and county population.

-The Tabernacle Campground was founded in 1826 by the Rev. Howell Taylor, soon after Brownsville was founded.
-In the 21st century, it serves as the site of an annual "camp-meeting" for descendants of Taylor.
+The Tabernacle Campground was founded in 1826 by Reverend Howell Lewis Taylor and his five sons.[10]
+This settlement contained Haywood County's first schoolhouse.[9]
+It now serves as the site of an annual camp meeting for over 700 descendants of Taylor.[14][15]

 In the mid to late 19th century, German Jewish immigrants also settled in Brownsville.
 They founded a congregation in the 1860s, and built Temple Adas Israel in 1882.[13]
 It is listed on the National Register of Historic Places.
 The building is believed to be the oldest synagogue in Tennessee,[19] and is a rare example of a synagogue built in the Gothic Revival style.[9][20]